skimicrobe/GutNetMining/README.md

 This repository contains all the code and processed datsets necessary to reproduce the results Contact the author at suyeonkim [at] unomaha.edu.
 This version has been tested for OSX.

-If you use our pipeline in your work, please cite the paper:
+**If you use our pipeline in your work, please cite the paper:**
-(A novel computational approach for the mining of signature pathway using species co-occurrence networks in gut microbiomes [here](https://bmcmicrobiol.biomedcentral.com/articles/10.1186/s12866-024-03633-6))
+(Suyeon Kim, Ishwor Thapa & Hesham Ali [A novel computational approach for the mining of signature pathway using species co-occurrence networks in gut microbiomes](https://bmcmicrobiol.biomedcentral.com/articles/10.1186/s12866-024-03633-6))

 ----------------------------------------------------------------------
 ## Features